twilio-professional-services/flex-recover-non-graceful-disconnects/README.md

 ### Development

 1. Navigate to `plugin-recover-non-graceful-call-disconnects` and start the plugin.
-NOTE: You'll need to make sure it also starts the dialpad addon plugin - either via referencing a remotely deployed plugin name, or more likely a locally registered plugin - which is the example below.
-Refer to the [Run Multiple Plugins Locally Using the Flex Plugins CLI](https://www.twilio.com/docs/flex/developer/plugins/cli/run-multiple-plugins) documentation for more information.

     ```bash
-    twilio flex:plugins:start --name flex-dialpad-addon-plugin
+    twilio flex:plugins:start
     ```

 Once you login to Flex running on your local dev environment at `localhost:3000`, the Flex UI will load.
 At that point you are ready to test and further develop the Flex plugins.